browserengineering/book/book/visual-effects.md

 Scrolling of arbitray DOM elements is possible via the [`overflow`][overflow-prop] CSS propery, and in particular `overflow:scroll`.
-This value means, of course, for the browser to allow the user to scroll the content in order to see it; the parts that don't overlap the block are clipped out.
+This value means, of course, for the browser to allow the user to scroll the content in order to see it; the parts that don't currently overlap the clipping element are clipped out.

 Basic scrolling for DOM elements is very similar to what we've just implemented.
 But implementing it in its full generality, and with excellent performance,